How to see the Artemis 1 launch? Wichita and Hutchinson host watch parties

 This launch is an important one, and one Kansas business played a part in.
 DJ engineering in Augusta made parts for the Artemis space launch system.
 The lift-off will finally happen early Monday morning.
 The Kansas Aviation Museum is opening its doors at 6 a.m.

 “Early, but you can come out to the museum.
 We will have it playing here.
-You will be able to follow it, see what takes place as we begin this historic venture into space,” said the executive director of the Kansas Aviation Museum, Ben Sauceda.
+You will be able to follow it, see what takes place as we begin this historic venture into space,” said Ben Sauceda, the executive director of the Kansas Aviation Museum.

 He hopes this is an inspirational moment, too.